Osteoporosis: Disorder of Bone

 Osteoporosis Foundation recommends the following individuals for BMD scan:

 - All women above 65 regardless of risk factors

 - All younger postmenopausal women with one or more risk factors

 - Post-menopausal women who present with fractures

 The T-score is the number of standard deviations by which a person’s BMD differs from that of healthy young adults.
-In general, lower the T-score, more fragile the person’s bones.
+In general, the lower the T-score, the more fragile the person’s bones.
 The T-score is therefore a rough indication of the need for treatment in adults.

 The World Health Organization has defined the following categories:

 - According to the World Health Organization (WHO), Osteoporosis is second only to cardiovascular disease as a global healthcare problem.

 - Affects over 200 million people worldwide.

 - Over 50% of women & 30-45% of men over age 50 have osteopenia/osteoporosis.